browserengineering/book/book/scheduling.md

 [^i-hit-them]: In fact, while debugging the code for this chapter, I often encountered this kind of race condition when I forgot to add a lock.
-Remove some of locks from your browser and you can see for yourself!
+Remove some of the locks from your browser and you can see for yourself!

 Long-lived threads